 The ice-out call for 2019 was made after monitoring the ice from shore and communicating with nearby Freshwater members and the Water Patrol.
 Once conditions allowed, the Water Patrol began boat trips accompanied by Freshwater staff members, board members, and friends to areas of the lake where significant ice remained.

 Friend of Freshwater Jeff Almsted and Hennepin County Water Patrol deputies were on the lake and noted there was some ice remaining but that all the lake's bays and channels were fully navigable.
 Lake Minnetonka is the metro area’s largest lake, just over 14,500 acres in size with 37 bays.

-Check out a year-by-year log of past ice-out dates, and a calendar showing the number of time the break-up has occurred on specific dates.
-View the Minnesota Climatology Working Group’s listing of ice-out dates for other Minnesota lakes this year.
+Check out a year-by-year log of past ice-out dates, and a calendar showing the number of times the ice-out has occurred on specific dates.
+View the Minnesota DNR’s listing of ice-out dates for other Minnesota lakes this year.

 Ice-out on Lake Minnetonka is a sign of spring that scientists, naturalists and lakeshore residents have been tracking since at least 1855.
 The late Dick Gray, the lead founder of the Freshwater Society, cataloged the early records and made his own records from 1968 through 2013.

-Ice-out has been determined by a number of methods — sometimes when a car placed on the ice fell through or when a boat could travel from Excelsior to Wayzata.
+Historically, ice-out has been determined by a number of methods — such as when a car placed on the ice fell through or when a boat could travel from Excelsior to Wayzata.
 Read a 2003 column by Mr. Gray about the history of ice-outs on the lake.